nvhaver/purple-team-exercise-framework/PTEFv2.md

 ## Understand the Target Organization

 Whether you are a consulting company performing Cyber Threat Intelligence or an internal team, it is very important to understand the target organization.
 To understand the target organization, the Cyber Threat Intelligence provider should carry out a broad exercise, of the kind typically undertaken by threat actors, as they prepare for their attack from outside the network.
 The objective is to form a detailed preliminary picture of the entity and its weak points from the attacker’s perspective.
 This will enable the Cyber Threat Intelligence to be put into context and will contribute to the development of the attack chains or attack scenarios to be used in the Purple Team Exercise.
 Some information should be provided by the organization based on interviews and discussions.
-The output of this activity is the identification of the attack surfaces of people, processes, and technologies relating to the organizations and its digital footprint.
+The output of this activity is the identification of the attack surfaces of people, processes, and technologies relating to the organizations and their digital footprint.

 While the scope of this document does not include Threat Modeling, it is important to note the importance of understanding the target organization and identifying the adversary to emulate in the following step.
 If the organization does not have a threat model for effective Cyber Threat Intelligence then they can opt to use a pre-made adversary emulation plan for an adversary that may not be matched to them but is simply well described and has plenty of emulation material available.
 The exercise will be of less value if the adversary chosen is not chosen because of a relevant threat model.